 Both groups will be underserved if not enough value or importance is placed on the adjuster role — or, if proper support is not in place to help them execute in a more highly valued role.
 This is where risk management technology comes into play.

-How Risk Management Technology Helps Prevent Burnout
+How Risk Management Technology Helps Reduce Stress and Burnout

 Risk management technology’s ability to automate so much of the claims administration and management process, as well as enable insightful analysis of claims programs, really does support claims adjusters’ needs to have more work-life balance and meaningful work.
 As such, it can help retain adjusters in the workforce, as well as attract new adjusters to the workforce.